healthysustainablecities/global-indicators/documentation/readme.md

 # Understanding the Github Repository:
-The Github Repository (henceforth the repo) is named global-indicators, and the master is managed by Geoff Boeing.
+The Github Repository (henceforth the repo) is named global-indicators, and the master branch is managed by Geoff Boeing.
 This section will describe what is information can be found in each part of the repo in a summarized form.
-For more detailed instruction, please look within the repo itself.
+For more detailed instruction on to run different parts of the code, please look within folders the code exists within.
 If you are unfamiliar with Github, we recommend that you read the Github Guides which can be found at: https://guides.github.com/.

 There are two work folders and a documentation folder in the repo.
 The process folder holds the code and results of the main analysis for this project.
 The validation folder holds the codes, results, and analysis for Phase II validation of the project.
-For instructions on how to run the process of perfrom validaiton, please refer to the readme files in each respective folder.
-In this readme, you will find a summary of what is occuring in each folder.
+In this readme, you will find a summary of what occurs in aspect of the repo.

+## Main Directory
-### Initial Readme
+### Readme
-The repo’s readme gives an overview of the project’s goals and how the data was collected.
-Then, the workflow for calculating indicators is laid out.
+The repo's readme gives a breif overview of the project and the indicators that are collected for analysis.
-1. First, import the city’s street network, pedestrian network, open space configuration, and destinations.
-In this section, sample points are created along every 30 meters of the pedestrian.
-These sample points will serve as the basis for the next section’s analysis.
-1. Create local walkable neighborhoods (henceforth neighborhoods) within each city for analysis.
-Neighborhoods are created by
-    1. First, take a 1600 meter radius from each sample point
-    1. Second, buffer the edges within this 1600 meter radius by 50 meters
-1. Calculate different statistics for each neighborhood within the study region.
-This includes average population and intersection density.
-It also includes access to destinations and public open space.
-Finally, a walkability score is calculated from these statistics.
-1. Convert data to the hex-level.
-    1. Within-city: Average the statistics from step three into the hexagon level
-    1. Relative to all cities: Use z-sores to translate walkscore of hexes so that it can be understood relative to all cities
-1. Finally, adjust for population.
-This allows to understand the indicators in terms of what the average person in the city experiences.
-This section also creates two indicators that represent the overall city-level walkability summaries, which are intended to show how walkable a city and its areas are for its population on average, compared with all other cities.
-The end of the readme explains what to download and how to start contributing to the project.

-## Different Documents
+### Misc Documents
 There are various documents that are accessible from the main repo.
 These include
 -	.gitignore: A list of files for the repo to ignore.
 This keeps irrelevant files away from the main folders of the repo
 -	LICENSE: Legal information concerning the repo and its contents
 -   Win-docker-bash.bat: A file to smooth out the process of running Docker on a windows device

-## Docker Folder
+### Docker Folder
 The docker folder lets gives you the relevant information to pull the docker image onto your machine and run bash in this container.
 - On Windows open a command prompt and run:
-  -	Type docker run --rm -it -v "%cd%":/home/jovyan/work gboeing/global-indicators /bin/bash
+  -	docker run --rm -it -v "%cd%":/home/jovyan/work gboeing/global-indicators /bin/bash
 - On Mac/Linux open a terminal window and run:
-  -	Type docker run --rm -it -v "$PWD":/home/jovyan/work gboeing/global-indicators /bin/bash
+  -	docker run --rm -it -v "$PWD":/home/jovyan/work gboeing/global-indicators /bin/bash

+### Documentation Folder
+The documentation folder contains this readme.
+The purpose of the documentation folder is to help you understand what the project does and how it does it.

 ## Process Folder
 The process folder runs through the process of loading in the data and calculating the indicators.
-The initial readme goes step-by-step on the code to run.
+The readme goes step-by-step on the code to run.
 The configuration folder has the specific configuration json file for each study city.
 The data folder is empty before any code is run.
 The process folder also has five python scripts (henceforth scripts) and four jupyter notebooks (henceforth notebooks).
 This section will explain what each script and notebook does.
 This serves as basic understanding of what exists in the Process folder.
 To understand what steps to follow to run the process, please read the Process Folder’s readme.

+### Configuration Folder
+The configuration folder contain configuration json files for each of the 25 analyzed cities.
+The configuration files make it easier to organize and analyze the different study cities by providing file paths for the input and output of each city.
+This configuration of file paths allows you to simply write the city name and allow the code to pull in all the city-specific data itself.
+For example, each city has a different geopackage that is labled with 'geopackagePath' in the configuration file.
+The process code is able to extract the correct geopackage by using the configuration file.
+In Adelaide's case, 'adelaide_au_2019_1600m_buffer.gpkg' will be called whenever the code retreives 'geopackagePath' for Adelaide.
+The configuration files allow the project to be more flexible by creating an easy way to add, delete, or alter study city data.

+### Data Folder
+On the repo, the data folder is empty.
+You are able to download the data for the process and place the data in this folder.
+Instructions for obtaining the data are below.

 ### Python Scripts vs Jupyter Notebooks
 At the moment, May 2020, please run the scripts to calculate the indicators.
 While the scripts and the notebooks perform more or less the same process, the notebooks are still under development.
 As time moves on, the notebooks should be better developed, so they will become the best source of analysis.
-First, this section will discuss the scripts, then the notebooks will still be described.
+First, this section will discuss the scripts, then the notebooks will be described.

 ### Setup_aggr.py and Setup_sp.py
 These are modules that do not need to be run.
-Instead they work in the background and set up the definitions needed to run the Sample Points script (sp.py) and Aggregation script (aggr.py).
+Instead they work in the background and set up the definitions for different functions needed to run the Sample Points script (sp.py) and Aggregation script (aggr.py).
 In essence, they work as packages for the main process running scripts.
 For information on the difference of Scripts and Modules, you can look [HERE](https://realpython.com/run-python-scripts/).

 ### Setup_config.py
 Run this script first.
 This script sets the configuration files for each city study region.
-The configuration files make it easier to organize and analyze the different study cities by providing file paths for the input and output of each city.
-This configuration of file paths allows you to simply write the city name and allow the code to pull in all the city-specific data itself.
-It also makes it simple to add new study cities if required by the project.
+Before running this script, the configuration folder will be empty.

 ### Sp.py
 Run this script second.
 After projecting the data into the applicable crs, this script calculates data for the sample points.